ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 That is enough parser theory for the overview.
 The first technical deep dive builds the complete model from a tiny expression and follows it into GLR.

-## The first rewrite: make C behavior appear in Rust
+## First Step: Preserve C Behavior in Rust

 The first goal was not elegance.
 It was parity.